eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 ## 7.6 Overview of implementers\' actions for deployment of age verification

-Depending on the implementers' roles as an issuer, relying party or white label app provider, one or more of the following actions shall be performed:
+Depending on the implementers' roles as an issuer, Relying Party or white label app provider, one or more of the following actions shall be performed:

 1. Integrate the issuing service to the national and/or other trusted eID services including eIDAS nodes.